DStorck/cka-prep/netpol/README.md

 ### Create a network policy for an nginx pod such that only pods with the label access=granted can talk to it.

-First create nginx and expose it.
+First create nginx deployment and expose it.
 `kubectl run nginx --image-nginx`
 `kubectl expose deployment nginx --port=80`